intuiface/intuiface-cdk/docs/core/interfaces/IPropertyOptions.md

 • `Optional` **minValue**: `number`

 Minimum value for this property.
+If specified, any number value smaller than this value will be ignored when and replaced by the minimum.

 ___